DanWahlin/langchainjs-for-beginners/00-course-setup/APPENDIX.md

 **Solution**: GitHub Models have rate limits.
 If you hit them:
 - Wait a few minutes
 - The limits reset quickly
-- You can use Azure AI Foundry instead if you went through the optional setup above
+- You can use Microsoft Foundry instead if you went through the optional setup above